-- · To familiarize the basics of cloud computing - To understand the importance of cloud computing mechanisms - To understand virtualization concepts and Xen Hypervisor architecture - · To develop knowledge about different cloud platforms - To understand the advancements in cloud.
+- To familiarize the basics of cloud computing - To understand the importance of cloud computing mechanisms - To understand virtualization concepts and Xen Hypervisor architecture - To develop knowledge about different cloud platforms - To understand the advancements in cloud.

-- CO1 Articulate the main concepts, key technologies, strengths and limitations of cloud computing.
-(K2) - CO2 Identify the architecture, infrastructure and security mechanism of cloud computing.
-(K2) - CO3 Summarize the core issues of virtualization and implement the levels of virtualization.
-(K2) - CO4 Choose the appropriate cloud platforms for applications to be developed.
-(K2) - CO5 Illustrate the Working of Energy efficiency and third party cloud services.
+CO1 - Interpret the various cloud computing models and services (K2)

+CO2 - Identify the architecture, infrastructure and security mechanism of cloud computing.
 (K2)

+CO3 - Identify the significance of implementing virtualization techniques (K3)

+CO4 - Compare and Choose the suitable cloud platforms and software environments based on the applications to be developed (K2)

+CO5 - Illustrate the use of various cloud services available online and third party cloud services (K2)